weka/csi-wekafs/docs/deployment.md

   $ helm status -n csi-wekafs csi-wekafs
   $ helm get all -n csi-wekafs csi-wekafs

-To configure a storage class and start using the driver, see the [Examples](../examples/README.md) section.
+To configure a storage class and start using the driver, see the [Examples](../examples/) directory.

 -------------------------------------------------- NOTICE --------------------------------------------------
 | THIS VERSION INTRODUCES SUPPORT FOR ADDITIONAL VOLUME TYPES, AS WELL AS SNAPSHOT AND VOLUME CLONING CAPS |